Mr-Zamora/PWA_CRUD_sample/docs/CSS_ORGANIZATION.md

 4. **Mobile-First Approach**:
    - Start with styles for mobile devices
    - Add media queries to enhance the design for larger screens
+   - Use responsive grid techniques like `repeat(auto-fill, minmax(250px, 1fr))` for layouts

+5. **Centralize Shared Behaviour**:
+   - Store JavaScript such as the navigation toggle in `script.js`
+   - Load it once per page via the base template to avoid duplication

 ## Example: Linking CSS in Flask Templates